ralihassan/dataStealth/README.md

 ## Overview

-This project is a technical assessment for the Integration Engineer position at DataStealth.
 The primary objective is to create a secure and accessible web form with client-side validation, styled using CSS, and integrated within a parent page using an iframe.
 The project demonstrates proficiency in JavaScript, HTML, CSS, and basic Linux file management.

 ## Project Structure